Wadi Rum Desert Camp

 Each tent has a private bathroom and patio with views over the desert

-There are either traditional goat-hair tents, or more modern globe-style tents to choose from
+There are either traditional goat-hair tents, or more modern globe-style 'martian' tents to choose from

 Call us on 858 523 9000 to start planning your vacation to Wadi Rum Desert Camp or take a look at our itineraries to Wadi Rum

-The goat-hair tents are en-suite but fairly basic.
-The globe-style tents have more modern facilities, with en-suite bathrooms, a stove and hot air unit.
+The goat-hair tents are en-suite and have fairly modern interiors, although they are still quite basic.
+The globe-style 'martian' tents have more modern facilities, with en-suite bathrooms, a stove and hot air unit.
 The camp has its own dining tent with low-rise tables offering a sumptuous BBQ with salads, mezzeh and soft drinks.

 Although the camp enjoys fantastic views of the desert from the front, it is important to note that there is a much larger camp very close by.
 The camps do not share facilities, however it may impact how 'exclusive' your experience feels.

 Wadi Rum Desert Camp offers traditional goat-hair tents, although the interior is fairly modern.
-There are also globe-style modern tents, which have more modern facilities including heating.
+There are also globe-style 'martian' tents, which have more modern facilities including heating.

 Families are welcome but there are no specific facilities on offer.
 The Family Suite is a great option for those with younger children who want to share a room without compromising on space or privacy.